Covid 19 coronavirus: NZ government to grant itself visa law powers for 12 months

 Immigration Minister Iain Lees-Galloway said the bill would offer "pragmatic solutions".

-"One of the practical challenges is to quickly manage visa changes for large numbers of migrants who are unable to leave New Zealand due to the Covid-19 pandemic," he said.
+"One of the practical challenges is to quickly manage visa changes for large numbers of migrants who are unable to leave New Zealand due to the Covid-19 pandemic," he said

 The bill introduces eight time-limited powers allowing it to: